AnthonyKontos/Visual-Search-Task-Simulation/README.md

 ## Instructions

    1. Adjust settings for the experiment in `searchSettings.m`
-      - # of trials
+      - amount of trials
-      - # of stimulus absent trials
+      - amount of stimulus absent trials
       - image and results file paths
       - text/background color
       - rest period